Daffapradanat/ecommerce/README.md

 ## Overview

-Ecommerce BackOffice is a comprehensive application built with Laravel 10+ to manage e-commerce operations efficiently.
-It integrates with Midtrans for seamless payment processing and uses Laravel Excel for data manipulation.
-The application also leverages Yajra Laravel DataTables for robust data visualization.
+Ecommerce BackOffice is a robust application built with Laravel 10+ for managing e-commerce operations.
+It integrates with Midtrans for payment processing and utilizes Laravel Excel for handling Excel data.
+Yajra Laravel DataTables is used for advanced data visualization.

 ## Features

-- **Product Management**: Import, export, and manage products with ease.
+- **Product Management**: Import, export, and manage products easily.
-- **Order Management**: Process and track orders using Midtrans for payments.
+- **Order Management**: Handle and track orders, with Midtrans integration for payments.
-- **User Management**: Handle user roles, registrations, and notifications.
+- **User Management**: Manage user roles, registrations, and notifications.
-- **Data Export**: Export data to and from Excel files using Laravel Excel.
+- **Data Export**: Export and import data with Laravel Excel.
 - **Notifications**: Notify users and admins about order updates and new registrations.

 ## Technologies

 - **PHP**: 8.3
 - **Laravel**: 10+
-- **Laravel Excel**: For handling Excel file imports and exports.
+- **Laravel Excel**: For Excel file handling.
-- **Yajra Laravel DataTables**: For advanced data table functionalities.
+- **Yajra Laravel DataTables**: For enhanced data table functionalities.
-- **Midtrans**: For payment gateway integration.
+- **Midtrans**: Payment gateway integration.

 ## Installation